-Bidder were required to submit only one Bid cum Application Form.
-Bidder had the option to make a maximum of Bids at three different price levels in the Bid cum Application Form and such options were not considered as multiple Bids.
-Submission of a second Bid cum Application Form to either the same or to another member of the Syndicate, SCSB or Registered Broker and duplicate copies of Bid cum Application Forms bearing the same application number were treated as multiple Bids and are liable to be rejected.
+Bidder should submit only one Bid cum Application Form.
+Bidder shall have the option to make a maximum of Bids at three different price levels in the Bid cum Application Form and such options are not considered as multiple Bids.
+Submission of a second Bid cum Application Form to either the same or to another member of the Syndicate, SCSB or Registered Broker and duplicate copies of Bid cum Application Forms bearing the same application number shall be treated as multiple Bids and are liable to be rejected.